lore/lore/packages/lore-models/README.md

     return resp;
   },

-  // Uses Backbone.sync to persist the state of a model to the server.
+  // Uses sync to persist the state of a model to the server.
 Can be
   // overridden for custom behavior.
   // This method has two really useful applications:
   //